 For surfing enthusiasts, the high yet not wild tide of Legian Beach offers a playground.
 Get a surfboard from the lining locals renting it for a cheap price.
 Surfing schools for virgin surfers are copious as well.
 A learner is charged around Rp250.000 for 2.5 hours.
 An all-in price that includes the surfboard renting fee as well.

 Legian is a sunbathing ground just like other beaches in Bali.
 Lay the mat and have the body prettily tanned for an hour or more.
-Order a refreshing drink to enjoy, coconuts and cold beer are people’s favorite here.
+Order a refreshing drink to enjoy, coconuts and cold beer are people’s favorites here.

 Beach chairs are available to sit on.
 The fee to occupy a chair is quite cheap, which is around Rp70.000 (US$5).
 Some vendors may charge Rp100.000 for two chairs with an umbrella.
 Different vendors charge different prices.
 Consider which option is worth the money.